aperture-sci/terraform-vcluster/README.md

 These clusters:

-* connected one GitOps runtime each
+* contain one GitOps runtime each
 * are NOT externally accessible
 * can be used for deploying applications and running Argo Workflows

 ## Accessing and debugging the virtual clusters

-Download to your workstation the [aws cli](https://aws.amazon.com/cli/) and the [vcluster cli](https://www.vcluster.com/docs/getting-started/setup)
+Download to your workstation the [aws cli](https://aws.amazon.com/cli/) and the [vcluster cli](https://www.vcluster.com/docs/getting-started/setup).

 Get your AWS credential from the AWS SSO application in your Codefresh account

-The in a terminal execute
+Then in a terminal execute:

 ```shell
 aws eks --region us-east-1 update-kubeconfig --name kubecon-dev
 ```

-You now have access to the parent/real cluster that contains all the virtual clusters
+You now have access to the parent/real cluster that contains all the virtual clusters.

 To access individual clusters from group A